-"To highest used channel": zooms the data to exclude any empty channels on the high end of the parameter's range.
+"Highest used channel": zooms the data to exclude any empty channels on the high end of the parameter's range.

-"To fixed upper boundary": zooms the data to exclude channels above a specified channel.
+"Fixed upper boundary": zooms the data to exclude channels above a specified channel.

-"To percentile": zooms the data to exclude channels above the specified percentile of the data area.
+"Percentile": zooms the data to exclude channels above the specified percentile of the data area.